Anshul1128/wedding-photos/README.md

 3. Upload your pictures to `images/fulls` and `images/thumbs` directory. _You can do that on github.com itself or you can clone and push the images to your repo._
 4. Add your own custom domain in `CNAME` file or just remove the file if you don't own a domain and use the default domain that github provides ([yourusername].github.io/photography).
 5. Update `baseurl` field in `_config.yml` file with whatever domain you used in step 4.
 6. And that's it, your website is set.
-To view, go to [photography.rampatra.com](http://photography.rampatra.com) (or whatever you have in the CNAME file) and if you don't have one, you can go to [[yourusername].github.io/photography](http://yourusername.github.io/photography)
+To view, go to [clicks.anshul-aashita.life/](https://clicks.anshul-aashita.life/)

 And, of course, you don't want my name at the bottom to show up.
 You can change it in `_config.yml` file as well as a few other settings like your social links, google analytics, etc. Just do not forget to [build the website](#build-the-website) after you make the changes.